wso2-extensions/esb-connector-iso8583/docs/config.md

       </data>
 </ISOMessage>
 ```
->> NOTE : ISOMessage can have header information.
-It support 2-byte or 4-byte headers.
+>> NOTE: You can include required header information within the header tag in <ISOMessage>.
+It supports 2-byte or 4-byte headers.
-To add the header to ISOMessage, you need to convert the 2-byte or 4-byte header into string using base64 encoding and give that string value within the header tag in xml message.
+To include header information, you need to convert the 2-byte or 4-byte header into a string using base64 encoding, and then specify the string value within the header tag.

+>> NOTE : If you use the sample Java server program at https://github.com/wso2-docs/CONNECTORS/tree/master/ISO8583/ISO8583TestServer to send an ISO8583 request with a header value from the connector, you need to update the iso87ascii.xml file with the relevant headerLength information.

-# Sample configuration
+## Sample configuration

-Following is a sample proxy service that illustrates how to connect to Testserver with the init operation to use the sendMessage operation.
+Following is a sample proxy service that illustrates how to connect to a test server with the init operation, and then use the sendMessage operation.

 **Sample Proxy**
 ```xml